tldr-pages/tldr/pages/common/betty.md

 `betty download {{https://example.com/file.png}} to {{file.png}}`

-- Compress something to whatever format you want:
+- Compress a file or directory to one of the support archive formats:

 `betty compress {{path/to/dir}}`